ibm-cloud-docs/Registry/registry_notices_domain_names.md

 ## Original announcement
 {: #registry_notices_domain_names_announce}

-The original announcement that this notification mirrors is [Introducing New {{site.data.keyword.registrylong_notm}} Domain Names](https://www.ibm.com/blog/announcement/introducing-new-ibm-cloud-container-registry-domain-names/){: external} and it was published on 25 February 2019.
+The original announcement was published on 25 February 2019.